myinsurancegirl.help

 • Have Medicare and Medicaid, and Medicaid pays your premiums.

-(Your state will pay the standard premium amount of $164.90 in 2023.)
+(Your state will pay the standard premium amount of $202.90 in 2026.)

 If your modified adjusted gross income as reported on your IRS tax return from

-2 years ago is above a certain amount, you’ll pay the standard Part B premium and
+2 years ago is above a certain amount, you’ll pay the standard Part B premium

-an income-related monthly adjustment amount.
+and an income-related monthly adjustment amount.

-If you have questions about your Part B premium, call Social Security at
+If you have questions about your Part B premium, call Social Security at 1‑800‑772‑1213.
+TTY users can call 1-800-325-0778.
+If you pay a late enrollment penalty, these amounts may be higher.

-Medicare Advantage Plans (Part C) & Medicare
+Medicare Advantage Plans (Part C) Premiums

 Visit Medicare.gov/plan-compare to find and compare plan premiums.
 You can also